-8. After one week of receiving the plagiarism charge from the Counsellor, if there is a previous offence, and the student does not appeal the charge, the Counsellor, having checked the student's file for prior charges and demerits and having found one (1) or two (2), organizes the Executive Committee (composed of VPA or designate (2 demerits) or Principal or designate (3 demerits), Director of Student Services or designate, and Dean or designate) to review the charge and assign the appropriate penalty based upon the severity of the offence.
+8. After one week of having received the plagiarism charge from the Counsellor, if there is a previous offence and the student does not appeal the charge, the Rights and Responsibilities Coordinator, having checked the student's file for prior charges and demerits and having found one (1) or two (2), organizes the Executive Committee to review the charge and assign the appropriate penalty based upon the severity of the offence.

-When the Executive Committee determines the appropriate sanction for an academic integrity violation(s) the Executive Committee will prepare a written recommendation outlining the facts and the reasons for the recommendation on the Plagiarism/cheating report.
-The VPA (2nd demerit) or Principal (3rd demerit), Director of Student Services and Dean (or the latter designates), sign-off on the report, which is then entered in the student's file by the Office Manager.
+When the Executive Committee determines the appropriate sanction for an academic integrity violation(s) the Executive Committee will prepare a written recommendation outlining the facts and the reasons for the recommendation on the Plagiarism/Cheating report.
+The VPA (2nd demerit) or Principal (3rd demerit), Director of Student Services and if agreement is not reached with the latter two, the Dean (designate) sign-off on the report, which is then entered in the student's file by the Office Manager.

-A Counsellor will then inform the student and Instructor of the committee's decision regarding the penalty.
+A Counsellor will then inform the student and Instructor of the Committee's decision regarding the penalty.